AlexBHarley/deepstream.io-website/src/blog/using-new-aws-application-load-balancer-with-deepstream/readme.md

 #### What we'll create

-The outcome of this tutorial will be a cluster of two deepstream servers, running on EC2 Micro Nodes with an AWS Linux AMI, connecting to a ElastiCache Redis instance that will serve as both a cache and message bus und fronted by the new AWS Application ELB.
+The outcome of this tutorial will be a cluster of two deepstream servers, running on EC2 Micro Nodes with an AWS Linux AMI, connecting to an ElastiCache Redis instance that will serve as both a cache and message bus fronted by the new AWS Application ELB.

 ![Small cluster setup](setup.png)